mujinga21/Workout-Tracker/README.md

   * [Test](#test)
   * [Question](#question)
   ## Installation
+  used Mongoose and Express to build the file.
   ${data.installation}
   ## Usage
+  * As a user, I want to be able to view create and track daily workouts.
+I want to be able to log multiple exercises in a workout on a given day.
+I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
+If the exercise is a cardio exercise, I should be able to track my distance traveled.
   ${data.usage}
   ## License
   ${renderLicenseLink(data.license)}
   ## Description

+  * Add exercises to the most recent workout plan.

+  * Add new exercises to a new workout plan.

+  * View the combined weight of multiple exercises from the past seven workouts on the `stats` page.

+  * View the total duration of each workout from the past seven workouts on the `stats` page.
   ${data.description}
   ## Contribution
   ${data.contribution}
   ## Test
   ${data.test}
+used localhost:3001 and heroku to test the app.

   ## Questions
 If you have questions about my projects please long into my GitHub at the address below: